Skip to main content

 Pyruvate Carboxykinase

 Pyruvatecarboxykinase is one of the primary regulation points.
-It is primarily regulated by two allosteric effectors, Acetyl-CoA and ADP, as shown in Figure \(\PageIndex{2}\).
-When pyruvate enters into the Kreb Cycle, it is first converted to Acetyl-CoA.
+It is primarily regulated by two allosteric effectors, acetyl-CoA and ADP, as shown in Figure \(\PageIndex{2}\).
+When pyruvate enters the Kreb Cycle, it is first converted to acetyl-CoA.
 If abundant pyruvate is present, an ample supply of acetyl-CoA will also be available, indicating a high energy load for the cell.
-Acetyl-CoA, can bind with pyruvate carboxylase and act as an activator of the protein, stimulating the production of oxaloacetate.
+Acetyl-CoA can bind with pyruvate carboxylase and act as a protein activator, stimulating the production of oxaloacetate.
 ADP, on the other hand, is a low-energy indicator and an inhibitor of the enzyme.
-In the next section, we will discover how oxaloacetate moves into the cytoplasm.
+The next section will show how oxaloacetate moves into the cytoplasm.

 15.6.2 .svg